poonam-channe06/Netflix-watchwizard-gpt/README.md

 - Routing of App
 - Login form
 - Sign up form

-- When you put the email addres and passsowrd and the click on the Sign in button , you can see it will refresh the page,
-- so we have to do something known as `e.preventDefault`
+ When you put the email addres and passsowrd and the click on the Sign in button , you can see it will refresh the page, so we have to do something known as `e.preventDefault`
 ```<form onSubmit={(e)=>e.preventDefault()} className=" w-3/12 ">```

 - Form validation
 - UseRef Hook
+- Firebase Setup
+- Deployin our app to production

 # Features